2009 Autism Speaks 400: Pre-Race News

 The biggest news this week concerned the Hendrick Motorsports #88 team of Dale Earnhardt Jr. His cousin and crew chief, Tony Eury Jr., who had come with him from Dale Earnhardt Inc. (now Earnhardt Ganassi Racing) two years ago in one of the biggest events of that Silly Season, was fired.
 He will be replaced for the next two races with manager Brian Whitesell.
 Lance Magrew, a veteran crew chief will take over at Michigan.

 Entry list

 Qualifying

 Jeff Gordon wrecked his car in the first run of qualifying.
 David Reutimann, winner of the previous week's rain-shortened Coca-Cola 600 took his third career pole.

-Failed to Qualify: Brad Keselowski (#25), Max Papis (#13), Derrike Cope (#75), David Starr (#06).

 Race recap

 The Jimmie Johnson #48 Lowe's team chose a rather unusual strategy: they chose the last pit stall (the newly designated 43rd pit stall).
 It worked to a charm as he led the most laps (298), and made the win with a pass of Tony Stewart with three laps to go and claim the win coming from seventh place on the final pit stop under caution that had earlier cost them the lead.